tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 As I tried to half jog through the room, I staggered and fumbled with my footing, even before I lost balance by stepping on top of an empty bottle of tequila.

 I slipped and flew forward mere feet from the long curtain with my daughter's image cast upon it from the outside.
-My head made a violent thudding sound as the side of it smacked into the edge of my wall dresser.
+My head made a violent thudding sound as the side of it smacked into the edge of a dresser that was lined against the wall.

 Time skipped for me as my head hit the corner, and in a flash I was stirring slowly on the ground, my vision blinking in and out like a dying light bulb.

 "Mother?
 Father?
 Please...
 Let me in.
 It's so cold out here..."
-Her weak and plea fillee voice wrought hot coals of sadness over my chest.
+Her weak and plea filled voice wrought hot coals of sadness over my chest.
 I didn't even know what to think anymore.

 My vision slowly faded as Lily's hands grasped the window, the dark shadows of her neck, bent and twisted, keeping her head up limply to the side.